akavalar/ExtractPowerPivot/README.md

 # ExtractPowerPivot
 PowerPivot Extraction Tool

+Sample PowerPivot data used in the xlsm file can be found here: https://www.microsoft.com/en-us/download/details.aspx?id=102

 Will be fixed in the future (i.e. probably never):

 1. no 30 second wait, find a more clever way